rach7777/monax-may/about/media.md

 -Tim Swanson, "[*Eris launches an actual smart contract decentralized application platform*](http://www.ofnumbers.com/2014/12/17/eris-launches-an-actual-smart-contract-decentralized-application-platform/)," 17/12/14

->  "...they are thinking almost 5 years too far ahead.
+>  "(Eris is) thinking almost 5 years too far ahead.
 Here’s a definite business goal, especially in terms of enterprise.
 If you can roll this out and do immense cost savings for companies, it’s a definite winner."

 -Simon de la Rouviere, "[*Eris and Dapp Infrastructure*](http://simondlr.com/post/105806054868/eris-dapp-infrastructure)", 21/12/14

 >  "For a system like Eris, the security is as good as the person in charge [that] you trust.
-Now if you do a system where, say you got five different banks on five different continents, each signing blocks in a 3 of 5 system — that can be very secure."
+Now if you do a system where, say (you've) got five different banks on five different continents, each signing blocks in a 3 of 5 system — that can be very secure."

 -Peter Todd, [*CoinTelegraph interview*](http://cointelegraph.com/news/114156/peter-todd-on-bitgos-patenting-of-multisig-mits-funding-of-core-development-and-innovation), 05/05/14